 Enlarging images causes pixelization, which may be somewhat noticeable, and Bi-cubic Smoother can help to soften any rough edges.
 Your layer will evolve in the same semi-proportional manner if you click on the same corner anchor point and drag your mouse outward.
 When resizing a layer, hold down the SHIFT key to keep the proportions the same as enlarging it.
 Best of all, it ensures that the maximum image quality is maintained regardless of how large the layer is scaled.

 Creating an action to resize the image

 Your layer will develop semi-proportionally by clicking on the same corner anchor point and dragging your mouse outward.
-To maintain the layer proportions in the same way as you enlarge it, hold down the SHIFT key when resizing it.
+Hold down the SHIFT key when resizing it to maintain the layer proportions in the same way as you enlarge it.

 Open a file.